 SITE SANTA FE prioritizes ongoing evaluation to determine best practices and to effectively serve audiences through programming, staffing, and board governance.
 SITE SANTA FE moves forward with the belief that a multiplicity of voices is what makes a strong community and is committed to growth, ongoing Diversity, Equity, Inclusion, and Accessibility work, and the development of relationships, connections, and collaborations with organizations across New Mexico and beyond.

 SITElines: New Perspectives on Art of the Americas

-SITElines is a six-year commitment to a series of linked exhibitions with a focus on contemporary art and cultural production of the Americas.
-The exhibition series debuted in 2014, with the first edition Unsettled Landscapes, and will continue in 2016, with the exhibition, much wider than a line and 2018, and is organized by a different team of curators for each edition, from locations throughout the Western Hemisphere.
-Through SITElines, SITE will establish a new programming hub called SITEcenter to generate connectivity between and during the exhibitions.
+In 2011, SITE SANTA FE began a multi-year commitment to a series of linked biennial exhibitions with a focus on contemporary art and cultural production of the Americas.
+Bringing new perspectives to the curatorial table and building infrastructure to support long-term research and new artist commissions, SITElines officially launched in 2014 with Unsettled Landscapes, followed by much wider than a line in 2016, and Casa tomada in 2018, each organized by a different team of curators from locations throughout the Western Hemisphere.